Coca-Cola Beverages Philippines: History

-In 1927, San Miguel Corporation (then known as the original San Miguel Brewery, Inc.) became the first international bottler of Coca-Cola.
+In 1927, San Miguel Corporation (then known as the original San Miguel Brewery, Inc.) became the first bottler of Coca-Cola in Asia.
 In 1981, San Miguel spun off its soft drink businesses to a new company named Coca-Cola Bottlers Philippines, Inc. (CCBPI).
 The company was established as a joint-venture between San Miguel Corporation (70%) and The Coca-Cola Company (30%).

 Coca-Cola Amatil (1997)

 In April 1997, CCBPI was merged into the Australia-based Coca-Cola Amatil Limited (CCA).
 In effect, San Miguel exchanged its 70% interest in a Philippine-only operation (CCBPI) for a 25% stake in CCA, which had operations in 17 countries—both in the Asia-Pacific region and in Eastern Europe.
 Shortly after, CCA demerged the Eastern European operations into a UK-based firm called Coca-Cola Beverages plc (resulting in a reduction of San Miguel's stake in CCA to 22%).
 Seeking to maintain its focus on the Asia-Pacific region, San Miguel sold its stake in the new UK entity in mid-1998.